cnshing/build-linux-factory/README.md

 A Docker image is generated from [`Dockerfile`](Dockerfile) containing all the neccesary dependencies for linux-factory via [`linux-factory-dependencies.yml`](.github/workflows/linux-factory-dependencies.yml).
 The [`action.yml`](action.yml) then runs the docker container and attempts to build the image via [`entrypoint.sh`](entrypoint.sh).

-Some of the workflow files are "dummy" files like [`test-clayrisser-linux-factory.yml`](.github/workflows/test-clayrisser-linux-factory.yml) where the source code don't appear to do anything in the main/release branch but are instead located in a seperate testing branch.
+Some of the workflow files are "dummy" files like [`test-clayrisser-linux-factory.yml`](.github/workflows/test-clayrisser-linux-factory.yml), where the source workflow code don't appear to do anything in the main/release branch but are instead located in a seperate testing branch.